slateci/slateci.github.io/_posts/2019-10-21-quarterly-updates.md

 - Apps have been updated for Helm 3 compatibility
 - perfSONAR testpoint application has been promoted to stable.
 Measure all the networks!
 - Faucet SDN OpenFlow controller is now available in the stable catalog
-- StashCache application has been promoted to stable :tada:
+- StashCache application has been promoted to stable
-- MinIO application has been promoted to stable :tada:
+- MinIO application has been promoted to stable
 - HTCondor Worker chart now supports priority classes
 - The GridFTP and Globus-Connect applications can be used to transfer data into or out of Kubernetes Persistent Volume Claims
 - HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are incubating in the catalog